 Students are expected to familiarize themselves and comply with the rules of conduct, academic regulations, and established practices of NYU and Stern.
 Failure to abide by these codes may result in referral to the Honor Council and/or appropriate legal action by the University.
 The Council may levy a range of penalties, including expulsion.
 If, pursuant to such rules, regulations, or practices, the withdrawal of a student is required before the end of the term for which tuition has been paid, a refund will be made according to the standard schedule for refunds.

-Stern undergraduates may accept paid and/or unpaid internships; however, it is preferable that Stern students request to be paid.
-Scheduling conflicts with internships are not an acceptable excuse for failing to meet one’s academic obligations including, but not limited to, attending class, arriving to class on time, taking scheduled examinations, completing homework assignments, fulfilling group work obligations, and addressing registration issues.
+Scheduling conflicts with internships are not an acceptable excuse for failing to meet your academic obligations including, but not limited to, attending class, arriving to class on time, taking scheduled examinations, completing homework assignments, fulfilling group work obligations, and addressing registration issues.

 1. In core classes of 25 or more students, approximately 35% of students will receive an A or A- grade.